All Episodes

 So yesterday, well, Sunday, Tom Wayne began burning his books in protest of what he sees as society's diminishing support for the printed word.

-He said, This is a funeral pyre for thought in America today.
+He said, this is a funeral pyre for thought in America today.

-The fire blazed for about 50 minutes before the Kansas City Fire Department put it out because Wayne didn't have a permit to uh burn the books.
+The fire blazed for about 50 minutes before the Kansas City Fire Department put it out because Wayne didn't have a permit to burn the books.

-Um he says not reading a book is as good as burning it.
+He says not reading a book is as good as burning it.

 Hmm.